buddhist-uni/buddhist-uni.github.io/_content/articles/this_bodhi.md

 > So cool

-This is something related to [this existing work](/content/articles/abhiseka_orzech).
+This is something related to [the Mahaparinibbāna Sutta](/content/canon/dn16).